 Planning and logistics required a great deal of preparation.
 We not only had to transport our bicycles, camping gear (including tents, sleeping bags and pads), food and cooking stoves, clothing, tools, medical supplies, two satellite phones, cameras, clothing, etc, to

 Early in 2009 I was invited by my Swedish friend, Arne Nilsson, to join an expedition to Patagonia to railbike on the narrow gauge railroad, "La Trochita", made famous by Paul Theroux in his book, "The Old Patagonia Express".
 A previous outing had failed when numerous mechanical problems derailed the project.
 This year the group was determined to ride the entire 400 kilometer line between Esquel and Ing.
 Jacobacci.
-Besides Arne and myself, two other riders took part, Richard Smart from Idaho and Morgan Gustavsson from Sweden and we were joined on the first day by Francisco Gurovich, our liaison in Patagonia.
+Besides Arne and myself, two other riders took part, Richard Smart from Idaho and Morgan Gustavsson from Sweden.

 La Trochita was shut down in 1996, except for two short sections of the line which have been used for tourist train operations.
-Now, most of the line sits idle, the few stations along the route empty and deteriorating and the communities around them abandoned.
-With the help of Francisco, who is President of Asociacion Amigos de La Trochita, permission to railbike the line was granted with the railroad’s blessing and support.
+Now, most of the line sits idle, the few stations were empty and deteriorating and the communities around them mostly abandoned.

 in Argentina, South America